kframework/X86-64-semantics/docs/draft.md

 The binary is missing of various attributes like precise types, variables (stack , global, heap), control flow structures, exact function arguments and return types.
 The goal of this work  is to experimentally evaluate the increasing precision of a particular attribute recovered from binary code on clients like compiler optimizations and analysis (like pointer analysis and ??) or source level symbolic execution.
 For the last 16 years a large amount of research has been carried on binary code type inferences and this work aims to evaluate how well a particular client can liverage that information.
 This might also be  helpful in answering what is the minimal set of attributes which can facilitate a particular client.

 The plan here is to recover a particular attribute  from binary at various precision levels, starting with a binary with most imprecise attribute information, then to add attribute inforamtion to mimic different exiting implementation (for example, adding type information so as to mimic TIE) and going up to a binary representation with most precise attribute information.
 Once recovered, those attributes (at a particualr precision level) need to be applied to the binary code in a way that the cleint can liverage that information.
-Next, the different precios levels of recovered attributes will be evaluated based on a particular client.
+Next, the different precision levels of recovered attributes will be evaluated based on a particular client.

 In this work we are planning to study the affects of the following attributes:
  - Per procedure physical stack frames